And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 It is said two of Thomas Scott's young boys at the time played in the Ponte Preta second team.
 John was aged around thirteen, so likely, Hugh just six or seven so impossible.
 But they would not ever have the opportunity to move up into the first team as once again the Scotts were on the move.
 Yellow fever broke out in Campinas and in 1902 the railway company moved its personal, the Scotts amongst them, twenty or so miles down the line to Jundiai.
 There Thomas Scott already had footballing connections.
 Two years earlier he had with others of the town's railway workers helped to found Gremio C.P.
 In 1903 a year after his permanent arrival he would also be a founder of a second perhaps more dedicated football team, Jundiahy F.C..
 It would not last long, folding in 1908 for lack of members.
 But just a year later Thomas Scott would be on the first board of directors of yet another local railway club, his third, Paulista, and on the field his sons, John and Hugh, would be organising its football.
 In 1910 Hugo, aged about fifteen, was even playing in the team.
 Both Gremio and Paulista exist today, the first, as might have been its raison d'etre from the beginning, more a social club with a football team and the second still playing at a good level in the fourth layer of the Brazilian game.

-Thomas Scott seems not to have travelled home in the first decade of 20th Century as might have been expected but he would returned to Scotland on leave in 1912.
-Whilst there he would be told he was seriously ill.
-He would sail back to Brazil and the following February in Jundiai he would die and there be buried.
+Thomas Scott seems not to have travelled home in the first decade of 20th Century as might have been expected but he would return to Scotland on leave in 1912 and whilst there be told he was seriously ill.
+He would sail back to Brazil and the following February in Jundiai die and there be buried in the cemetery's only English-language grave.
 He was just forty eight.

 By then his eldest son, John, aged twenty-five or so had moved to Sao Paolo.
 His mother, Helen and the four younger children, Robert, James, David and Archibald, joined him.
 Alexander and Hugh were seemingly elsewhere.

-For Helen the move to the state capital proved fatal.
-She died there in January 1914 not quite a year after her husband and the same age as he had been.
-Her body was laid beside his in Jundiai and that might have been the end of story, footballing and otherwise.
-Certainly it seemed like it when Hugh left that same year to Britain to enlist.
-In fact Hugh Scott survived the war and returned to live in Brazil, but in Rio.
+But for Helen the move to the state capital proved fshort.
+She would die there in January 1914 not quite a year after her husband and the same age as he had been, her body was laid beside his in Jundiai and that might have been the end of story, footballing and otherwise.
+Certainly it seemed like it when Hugh left that same year for Britain to enlist.
+In fact Hugh Scott was to survive the war and returned to live in Brazil, but in Rio.
 Meanwhile football in Sao Paulo had been going through an explosive period, both in terms of growth and organisation, a period and subsequent embedding, of which John and several of the younger Scotts, not least through Britania F.C., were to be a part for almost the next two decades.

 Share by: